 One dose of live rubella vaccine received on or after the first birthday.

-The student may submit a physician's note and signature verifying a documented history of measles and mumps or serologic evidence of immunity to measles, mumps and rubella (a notation signed by a physician or certified medical laboratory that "antibodies are positive or demonstrate a level of immunity.")
+The student may submit a physician's note and signature verifying a documented history of measles and mumps or serologic evidence of immunity to measles, mumps and rubella (certified medical laboratory report that states "antibodies are positive or demonstrate a level of immunity.")
 Students must check with their physician or high school to obtain immunization records (baby records from parents which do not contain a physician or health care provider signature are unacceptable as proof of immunization).
 Proof of honorable discharge from the armed services within ten years from the date of application to the College shall qualify as a certificate enabling the student to attend the institution pending actual receipt of immunization records.